- Jewelry Tips

-The guide will cover everything you need to know about the mark.
-We will not just see about the 750 and 585 marks but we will also explore other marks that you normally find in jewelry.
+This guide will cover everything you need to know about the mark.
+We will not only discuss the 750 and 585 marks, but we will also explore other common marks found in jewelry.
 It’s always better to know what are you buying before you shop.

-We all know that the numbers written on top of the gold are the measure of purity.
-It’s the crucial information you have to see when you go jewelry shopping.
-When it comes to gold, people are always looking for the finest quality of gold and at Jacqueline Pinto we customize your jewelry pieces with the most appropriate purity of gold, for your specific need.
+The numbers written on top of the gold are the measure of purity.
+When it comes to gold, people are always looking for the finest quality.
+At Jacqueline Pinto, we customize your jewelry pieces with the most appropriate purity of gold for your specific need.